Fourier Transform of Anisotropic Hardy Spaces Associated with Ball Quasi-Banach Function Spaces and Its Applications to Hardy--Littlewood Inequalities: Fourier Transforms of

-\end{lemma} Applying Lemma \ref{s2l1}, we obtain a uniform estimate for anisotropic $(X,q,d)$-atoms as follows, which plays a key role in the proof of Theorem \ref{s2t1}. \begin{lemma} Let $A$, $X$, $q$, $d$, and $p_-$ be as in Definition \ref{atom}, $q_0$ as in Theorem \ref{s2t1}, and $X$ satisfy \eqref{one_B_X}.
-Then there exists a positive constant $C$ such that, for any anisotropic $(X,q,d)$-atom $a$ and $x\in\rn$,
+Applying Lemma \ref{s2l1}, we obtain the following uniform estimate for anisotropic $(X,q,d)$-atoms, which plays a key role in the proof of Theorem \ref{s2t1}. \begin{lemma} Let $A$, $X$, $q$, $d$, and $\tz_0$ be the same as in Definition \ref{atom}.
+Further assume that $X$ satisfies \eqref{one_B_X} with $q_0\in[\theta_0,1]$.
+Then there exists a positive constant $C$ such that, for any anisotropic $(X,q,d)$-atom $a$ and for any $x\in\rn$,